kwonjunhyuk9/skema/README.md

 - Alternatively, you can clone the repository and view it on localhost

 ### Upcoming
-- Add Responsive Design: make aside to the top on mobile view
+- Responsive Design: make aside to the top on mobile view
-- Add Themes: make light mode and dark mode
+- Themes: make light mode and dark mode
-- Add Languages: select between Korean and English
+- Languages: select between Korean and English
-- Add Schemas: add blog data of each topics
+- Schemas: add blog data of each topics

 ### Author
 - Phone: 010-5855-1427